2023 Best Journalism Schools in the Far Western US Region

 Request Information

-With a ranking of #8, California State University - Chico did quite well on this year’s best schools for journalism students.
-Located in the midsize city of Chico, Chico State is a public school with a fairly large student population.
+California State University - Chico ranked #8 on this year’s Best Journalism Schools in the Far Western US Region list.
+Located in the city of Chico, Chico State is a public school with a fairly large student population.

 After completing their degree, journalism graduates from Chico State carry an average student debtload of $19,479.

-Full Journalism at California State University - Chico Report
+Read full report on Journalism at California State University - Chico

 Request Information

-With a ranking of #9, San Jose State University did quite well on this year’s best schools for journalism students.
-Located in the city of San Jose, San Jose State is a public college with a very large student population.
+San Jose State University came in at #9 in this year’s edition of the Best Journalism Schools in the Far Western US Region ranking.
+Located in the large city of San Jose, San Jose State is a public school with a very large student population.

 Full Journalism at San Jose State University Report